albush/cszsa.com/content/training.md

 ## Our Class Curriculum

-### Advanced Knock the Rust Off Workshop
+### Advanced Knock the Rust Off Workshop Saturday March 27th, 1-4pm

 Look, it's been a while for all of us.
 We've tried the video improv thing, the game nights, but if you ask any of us to get on a stage, we'll all feel a little rusty.
 So join us for a refresher on in person improv skills with an emphasis on doing scenes with feedback from the teacher.
-This 4 hour workshop has a maximum capacity of 10, so hurry and book your spot now.
+This 3 hour workshop has a maximum capacity of 10, so hurry and book your spot now.
 (This class is intended for performers with experience, that need a little in person improv workout.)

 **Registration fee:** $40